Skip to main content

 Some nail bars offer chair rental, so you are working in a salon meaning you may only receive a percentage of each clients’ money paid and will need to pay the salon a monthly or daily fee.

-If you market yourself well and build a loyal client base, being a nail technician can be a very flexible and rewarding career choice.
+If you market yourself well and get yourself a loyal client base, being a nail technician can be a very flexible and rewarding career choice.

 Many distance courses will not only offer the theory side, but you are also able to attend a practical day to put the theory you have learnt to practice.